khulnasoft/devkit/docs/rootless.md

 This step is not needed for RHEL/CentOS 8 and later.

 ### Fedora, before kernel 5.13
-You may have to disable SELinux, or run BuildKit with `--oci-worker-snapshotter=fuse-overlayfs`.
+You may have to disable SELinux, or run DevKit with `--oci-worker-snapshotter=fuse-overlayfs`.

 </p>
 </details>